firaja/capture4j/README.md

 [![codecov](https://codecov.io/gh/firaja/capture4j/branch/master/graph/badge.svg)](https://codecov.io/gh/firaja/capture4j)
 ![License](https://img.shields.io/github/license/firaja/capture4j)

-This library aims to remove from your code bulky try-catch blocks and make your code easier to read and maintain.
+This library aims to remove from your code bulky try-catch/if-else blocks and make your code easier to read and maintain.

+Write less repetitive checks and enjoy coding efficiently.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.